The Top 6 Barriers to ISO 9001 Certification and How to Remove Them

 Sometimes a business owner may delegate and assign ISO 9001 certification to the quality manager, with the expectation they can accomplish the task alone.
 Or, they don’t want to be bothered with the QMS and don’t understand why an auditor would want to talk with top management.
 It would be beneficial to have an executive overview and awareness of the elements of ISO 9001 that impact the leadership team and the expectations of ISO – setting the strategic direction, company objectives and quality policy, communicating expectations, etc. It may be helpful if the management team sees the results of a gap analysis to see where they already comply with ISO and where gaps exist.

 Critical to ISO is the process approach, and clearly defining the value stream (from sales, purchasing, receipt of materials, engineering, production, to delivery of the product or service to the customer).
 When done properly, the interaction of process map helps integrate the quality system with the business system, and there are no differences between the two.
-When the core business processes match what you do as a business, and it is understood that ISO wants to see this as the core quality system processes, then it is easier to get buy-in and support from other departments.
+When the core business processes match what you do as a business, and it is understood that ISO wants to see this as the core quality system process, then it is easier to get buy-in and support from other departments.
 If we ask the company who is responsible for the sales process, or purchasing process, or production process, or engineering process, it isn’t quality.
-Those process owners will quickly step up and take responsibility for their processes, and don’t want quality to own their process.
+Those process owners will quickly step up and take responsibility for their processes and don’t want quality to own their process.

 It will be important that process owners understand those ISO 9001 requirements that will apply to them, and how their business process will be evaluated for performance and effectiveness.